pcardotatgit/XDR_Workflows_and_Stuffs/4-Create_an_AMP_Target/readme.md

 **OK Done**

-## Query you AMP Back from SecureX
+## Query your AMP for Endpoint Backend from SecureX

 Interacting with AMP for Endpoint from SecureX is very easy.